This post contains affiliate links & photos. See our full disclosure here.

 Farmhouse style is very approachable and comfortable.
 It’s also versatile and family-friendly.
 If your kid gets a scratch on the dining room table, who cares, it just adds to the authenticity of the worn and lived-in look.

 Farmhouse style can have many sub-styles too like modern farmhouse (less cluttered, more minimalistic), French country farmhouse (classy and romantic), and industrial farmhouse (more masculine, with emphasis on repurposed commercial pieces).

 There are several elements that you can use to create this look.
 Here are the basics.

 Neutral Color Palette

-Most modern farmhouse looking homes use a neutral color palette including pale shades of grey, beige, taupe and white.
-Some color may be employed, but it is generally muted colors like sage, aqua or yellow.
+Most modern farmhouse-looking homes use a neutral color palette including pale shades of grey, beige, taupe, and white.
+Some colors may be employed, but it is generally muted colors like sage, aqua, or yellow.
 Occasionally, someone will add vibrant pops of color like teal or red.

 Unfinished or Natural Wood Pieces